Shap Long

-Administration
+Shap Long (十塱) is a village located on Lantau Island in the New Territories, Hong Kong.
+It contains several settlements, including Shap Long Chung Hau (十塱涌口), Shap Long Kau Tsuen (十塱舊村) and Shap Long San Tsuen (十塱新村).

+Recognised status

-Shap Long is a recognized village under the New Territories Small House Policy.
+Shap Long is a recognised village under the New Territories Small House Policy.

 History

 In 1950, the Hong Kong Government and The Leprosy Mission decided to set up a leprosarium on nearby Hei Ling Chau.
 The inhabitants were given compensation to leave the island, and settled in nearby areas namely Tai Pak, Shap Long and Cheung Chau.

+Features

+There is a Tin Hau Temple in Shap Long Chung Hau.
+It was rebuilt in 1951.